pnnl/memgaze/README-notes.md

     - what is -g? "period=1"?

   - Build:
-    - Are we building hpctoolkit twice?
-Why not patch dyninst first and then build once?
+    - Why doesn't dyninst patch occur on first install/build of hpctk?
+Can we pull source only and then build?
     - use official DynInst? ask Xiaozhu Meng
     - autoconfigure hpctk source tree?